Language selection

 For operational procurement, the developing country's Implementing/Executing Agency (EA) is responsible for all aspects of the procurement process, including contract award.
 The World Bank assigns a Task Team Leader to each project, whom provides technical assistance and oversight.

-Borrowing Member Countries (BMCs) must follow the WBG's Procurement Regulations for IPF Borrowers.
+Borrowing Member Countries (BMCs) must follow the WBG's Procurement Regulations for IPF Borrowers (PDF format).
 All WBG financed-projects must follow an open and transparent procurement process.
-WBG projects are advertised on the WBG website for free, and on the UN Development Business (UNDB) website, and other subscription services.
+WBG projects are advertised on the WBG website for free, and on subscription services such as Devex and DevelopmentAid, among others.

 The CPF provides an in-depth blueprint of how the World Bank Group intends to support a BMC, including how they will partner over the next five years, to address mutual sectors of priority.
 Once the CPF is approved, projects move into the design stage, which is also known as the "pipeline stage," which is the first indicator of an upcoming project.